Summer Melon Pudding

 Shut the front door!
 Are these little melon puddings almost too pretty to eat or what?
 This is my grown-up version of the melon fruit salad.
 Everything in one bowl, but served in a new and surprising way.

 Remember the other day when I shared my Watermelon Lime Snow Bowls?
 I said to “reserve the watermelon juice for another purpose” and I’m sure you were thinking what purpose could watermelon juice have… Well, it’s time to pull out the juice and use it to make melon pudding.

 You could make this pudding with just one type of fruit (easiest), but if you’re having company, or have some extra time on your hands, it’s actually very easy to use several fruits and make the layers.
 SO pretty!

-- 1 medium honeydew melon cut into cubes
+- 4 cups honeydew melon cut into cubes

 - 1 cup organic or GMO free cornstarch divided

 - 6 tablespoons sugar divided

 To Make the Layers:

 - Puree one fruit at a time in a food processor or blender, until it is smooth.